buildout/buildout/testrunnerrecipe/src/zc/recipe/testrunner/README.txt

 Note that we specified both demo and demo2 in the distributions section and that we put them on separate lines.

+We also specified the offline option to run the buildout in offline mode.

 Now when we run the buildout: